How to make traditional Irish Porridge

 Irish Porridge Recipe

-For me there is nothing more warming and nourishing than a nice pipping hot bowl of creamy traditional Irish porridge on a cold and dreary Irish morning.
-I just love how the creamy, thick Irish porridge mixed with a generous drizzle of honey warms the body from the inside out.
+For me, there is nothing more warming and nourishing than a nice pipping hot bowl of creamy traditional Irish porridge on a cold and dreary Irish morning.
+I love how the creamy, thick traditional Irish porridge mixed with a generous drizzle of honey warms the body from the inside out.
 It’s just a fantastic way to start the day.

 What is Porridge

-Irish Porridge was known to have been consumed in vast amounts in Ireland up until the introduction of the potato in the late sixteenth century.
+traditional Irish porridge was known to have been consumed in vast amounts in Ireland up until the introduction of the potato in the late sixteenth century.

-In more recent times Irish porridge has seen a bit of a comeback as more health-conscious consumers look for a healthier and nutritious breakfast.
+In recent times, traditional Irish porridge has seen a bit of a comeback as more health-conscious consumers look for a healthier and more nutritious breakfast.

 How to make traditional Irish Porridge

-Eating a bowl of Irish porridge for breakfast is a fantastic way to fuel your body for the day.
-Oats, which are a low-GI food, are low in fat, with a typical bowl made with water weighing it at 171 kcal, are a slow-releasing carbohydrate.
+Eating a bowl of traditional Irish porridge for breakfast is a fantastic way to fuel your body for the day.
+Oats, a low-GI food, are low in fat, with a typical bowl of water weighing 171 kcal, and are a slow-releasing carbohydrate.

-This means that one bowl of porridge should give you enough energy to see you through to lunch time without the need to snack in between.
-This can be great way to see you through the working day or a great way to boost your energy before taking a morning walk through the luscious green hills of the Irish countryside.
+This means that one bowl of porridge should give you enough energy to see you through to lunchtime without the need to snack in between.
+This can be a great way to see you through the working day or a great way to boost your energy before taking a morning walk through the luscious green hills of the Irish countryside.

 Irish Porridge vs Scottish Porridge